 Sapporo White Illumination

-This winter light-up takes place at five different locations including Odori Park, Sapporo Eki-mae Dori, and Minami 1-Jo Dori.
-All locations switch on the lights on November 22, but while Odori Park and the Munich Christmas Market finish on Christmas Day, the Eki-mae Dori venue continues into 2024.
+This winter light-up takes place at five different locations, including Odori Park, Sapporo Eki-mae Dori, and Minami 1-Jo Dori.
+All locations switch on their lights on November 22, but while Odori Park and the Munich Christmas Market finish on Christmas Day, the Eki-mae Dori venue continues into 2026.

 Hakodate Christmas Fantasy